BaoAdrian/Tic-Tac-Toe/README.md

-  The function can be called anywhere in the program with any parameters, however, for this application, it made sense to call this function every time a winner was detected OR the board was filled and ended in a tie.
+  The function can be called anywhere in the program with any parameters, however, for this application, it made sense to call this function every time a winner was detected OR the board filled and the game ended in a tie.
 The following method was used to check if the current state of the board contained a winning line (i.e. rows, columns, or diagonals) and presents UIAlertController with the respective information.

   ```swift